jermwormza/BulkMail/Readme.md

 2. If the credential file is not found or incomplete, a form will be displayed to input the necessary credentials (App ID, Tenant ID, and Secret value).

 3. The credentials are saved and reused on the next run if the credential file is found.
+   1. The credentials file is encrypted and can only be used by the same user on the same computer.
+   2. The credentials file name contains the Computer Name and User Name so the same folder can be ued by multiple users on multiple computers.
+   3. You cannot create a credential file for a different user.
+If you need to use a scheduled task service account, you must first login interactively using that account and run the script to create the credentials file, after the file is there the script can be used non-interactively.

-### Help Button
+### Sendmail Help

 The help button in the form provides detailed instructions to create and get the Application AppID and Tenant ID for Mailozaurr.

-## Logging

-Both scripts generate log files in the same directory as the scripts, containing debug messages and information about the email sending process.

 ## Note

 Ensure that the `sendmail.ps1` script is in the same directory as the `bulkmail.ps1` script for the Bulk Email Sender to function correctly.
+All configuration and credential files will be saved in the same folder as the script.